Skip to main content

 No- humans are not Captain America- or whatever character your head might turn you too.

-Neither do they look like Adonis- and if You or your friend does (or get close to it), congratulations.
+Neither do they look like Adonis- and if you or your friend does (or get close to it), congratulations.

 But that's the thing- bonuses; fit, guitar skills and the energy and streak of luck to create a start up company like all the millenials- no matter how appreciated, they are just that. a cherry on top of the sundae.
-The Sundae being you.
+The Sundae being You.

 Now before this gets to ice cream referenced let me rephrase that.